ninagroop/ninagroop/content/home/index.md

   unfailing as ocean waves.
 featuredimage: shifaaz-shamoon-okvxy9tg3ky-unsplash.jpg
 footerbioimage: nina-bio.jpg
-footerbiotext: Nina is an author, editor, life coach, and speaker, who also happens to be passionate about wandering in the woods and watching birds.
+footerbiotext: Nina is a life coach, author, editor, and speaker.
+If she's not at her desk, you'll find her wandering in the woods looking for birds.
 sociallinks:
   - title: Facebook
     url: http://facebook.com/ninagroop